DLBPointon/dotplotter/README.md

 ## 13/12/19
 - Started of a propper filter implimentation which will replace singluar matches with '.' rather than '\\'.
 - This function works but struggles when it comes to the end of the list - index out of range error.
+- Changes to command structure for flexibility of flag usage.